gabgabgab21/03-Juicy-Brick-Breaker/README.md

 Paddle and Ball made by me on Adobe Illustrator

 ## References
-Music by Xylo-Ziko ("Osmosis) - free music archive
+Music by Xylo-Ziko ("Osmosis") - free music archive

 ## Future Development